ARTICLE Libby Schultz IMAGE Abodo/Jeremey Toth

 Do I need Building Consent for my recladding project?

-Due to the workload of the Council inspection teams, these visits can involve a wait of 2-3 weeks.
+Depending on the workload of the council inspection teams, these visits can involve a wait of several weeks.
 Mis-timing these inspections is a common pitfall for first-time renovators, says Ben King, a construction manager with Refresh Renovations.

-“You don’t want to be tools-down for two weeks while you wait for your inspection to happen.”
+“You don’t want to be tools-down for two weeks while you wait for your inspection to happen,” says Ben.

 “An experienced project manager knows to pre-book the inspections, then communicate with the builders to keep progress on track.”